How To Create A Kickass Lead Generation Landing Page

 Table of Contents

 Landing pages are often confused with website homepages since in many cases they are the same thing.
-The difference between the two is that a homepage is supposed to provide visitors with information, whereas a landing page is supposed to make them take action.
+However, a homepage is supposed to provide visitors with information.
+A landing page is supposed to make them take action.

-In this article, we’ll teach you how to create a very specific type of landing page: lead generation, or lead gen, landing page.
+In this article, we’ll teach you how to create a very specific type of landing page: lead generation landing page.

 Lead generation or lead capturing is the process of acquiring contacts of people who might be interested in purchasing your product or services.

 General Data Protection Regulation (GDPR) enacted in 2016 and in 2018 in the US, is a data protection law that, among other things, requires companies to ask people for consent before using their contact data for marketing purposes.
-Before that companies were basically free to “steal” your contact and start sending you spammy sales emails or cold calls (often about things you knew nothing about or had no interest in).
+Before that companies were basically free to “steal” your personal information and send spammy sales emails or make cold calls.

-With the new legal framework, lead generation became an incredibly important marketing tactic.
-Instead of swiping contact information, lead generation means that potential leads provide their contacts in exchange for a favor.
-This can have many forms, but the most popular are free content (ebooks, templates, infographics), discounts or free trials.
+With the new legal framework, lead generation became an incredibly important and effective marketing tactic.
+Instead of swiping contact information of people with no interest in your business, lead generation means that leads provide their contacts to you.
+In return, they usually receive some sort of prize or gift, such as free content (ebooks, templates, infographics), discounts or free trials.

 There are 4 main types of leads: